freedomotic/fd-developer-manual/docs/source/architecture/freedomotic-data-structures.rst

 Plugins
 #######

-Get the list of loaded plugins
+Gets the list of loaded plugins
 ------------------------------

 .. code:: java

         AddonManager.getLoadedPlugins()

-it returns an ArrayList of Plugin type.
+Returns an ArrayList of Plugin type.

 Get a plugin by name
 --------------------